oracle/coherence-operator/docs/user-guide.md

 > **Note:** If the JAR files are in a different location within the sidecar Docker image, use the `--set userArtifacts.libDir=<absolute path within docker image>` argument to `helm install` to configure the correct location.

-In a new terminal window, set up a Kubernetes port forward to expose the Extend port so that your local client can use it.
+In a new terminal window, set up a Kubernetes port forward to expose the Extend port so that your local client can use it:

 ```bash
 $ export POD_NAME=$(kubectl get pods --namespace default -l \